 **No increase or decrease of awards will be made after census date.
 Therefore, you must insure you are enrolled in all courses prior to census date.
 This includes late-starting classes.

-A. Your Student ID is assigned by the BANNER software system and is used for all transactions.
-Please memorize it and make sure you get your Student ID card.
+A. Your Eagle ID is assigned by the BANNER software system and is used for all transactions.
+Please memorize it and make sure you get your Eagle ID card.

 B. Estimated College Cost: (Estimated, average direct and indirect costs associated with attending Northern), Direct costs include tuition, fees and books.
 Indirect costs include your living costs such as room and board, transportation, personal, miscellaneous, child care and other related costs.